Word of the Year Ideas to Choose from for 2025

 Choose your word of the year

->> What do you need in the upcoming year?
+>> What do you need this year?

 >> What will improve your life, your outlook, your relationships?